 \subsection{Twitter Authors}

-The pTwauthor network was one of best for the topic categories \textit{Social Sciences [I01]} and \textit{Health Care [N]}, for the latter particularly in topics related to nursing (e.g. emergency nursing).
-This high clustering effectiveness is likely due to the fact that nursing is one of the most widely shared scientific topics on social media \cite{fang2020extensive}, which could be supported by some Twitter users sharing documents exclusively related to nursing.
-In contrast, the mTwauthor network did not produce interesting results.

-Neither pTwauthor or mTwauthor had topic categories with absolute Purity difference higher than 0.2, and the pTwauthor profiles for \textit{Social Sciences [I01]} and \textit{Health Care [N]} were substantially lower than those in bTwauthor (Figure \ref{figure:Examples of Purity profiles of several topic categories.}), suggesting that pTwauthor is not competitive.

-Given the strong performance of mTwconv and the bad performance of pTwauthor and mTwauthor, this suggests that Twitter-based networks are more useful for science maps when they are built from conversations rather than users, despite the fact that user-based networks are more commonly used in the literature \cite{https://doi.org/10.1002/asi.24427}.
-This difference may be due to the fact that individual users often tweet about multiple unrelated topics, while conversations tend to stay more focused on a specific theme. pTwauthor also perform much worse than pFacebook, which is the other network where users are the nodes.
-One possible reason is that Twitter has a high proportion of bot accounts that automatically share academic documents, at least compared to Facebook.
+The network pTwauthor was one of the best for \textit{Social Sciences [I01]} and \textit{Health Care [N]}, especially for topics about nursing.
+The reason for this topic to have a high clustering effectiveness is likely to be related to being one of the most shared topics in social media \cite{fang2020extensive}, but we also believe that it is due to a substantial number of Twitter users sharing documents exclusively related to nursing.
+Unfortunately, neither pTwauthor nor mTwauthor had topic categories with absolute Purity difference higher than 0.2, and the pTwauthor profile in these categories was substantially lower than in bTwauthor (Figure \ref{figure:Examples of Purity profiles of several topic categories.}), suggesting that pTwauthor is not competitive.
+Considering how well mTwconv did, this suggests that Twitter networks are more helpful for science maps when the networks are based on conversations instead of users, even as the second are more commonly used \cite{costas2021heterogeneous}.
+This could be because Twitter users tweet about multiple topics, while conversations are likely to be more topically focused. pTwauthor also did much worse than pFacebook, which is the other network with social media users as nodes, and we believe this can be due to Twitter having a high number of bot accounts that share academic documents automatically, at least compared with Facebook.